hieven/go-instagram/README.md

 ## Features

-This is still in an early stage.
-Welcome for any pull request if you find something you want but not in this repo yet.

-Currently you can do
+You can use this repo to:
 - like/unlike media
 - get timeline feed
-- get ranked medias / recent medias of location
+- get ranked media / recent media of a location
-- get inbox message
+- get inbox messages
 - broadcast to any inbox thread
 - approve pending inbox thread

+The project is still in its early stage.
+Any pull request to extend its functionalities is most welcome.

 ## Example